AlfCano/rk.ggsurvey/README.md

 **`Survey` -> `Graphs` -> `ggGraphs`**

-You will see the five new plotting options:
+You will see the six plotting options:
 -   Line Graph
+-   Means Graph
 -   Bar Diagram
 -   Box Plot
 -   Hexbin Plot